99neeraj-sharma/River-Water-Monitoring-and-Alarm/README.md

 # River-Water-Monitoring-and-Alarm
-This project monitor water level and velocity of river water and alarm previously in case of flood
+This project monitors water level and velocity of river and gives off an alarm in advance if there is a chance of flood.